 DepositPhotos

-What if you can’t pay by the April 15 deadline?
+What if you can’t pay by the April 15 (or May 1) deadline?
 You can apply online for a payment plan, or request an installment plan using Form 9465.
 If you have an “undue hardship” (i.e., you’ll have a substantial financial loss if you pay your tax when it’s due), you can ask the IRS to extend your payment deadline using Form 1127.
 Other, more complicated options include requesting an “Offer in Compromise” or a temporary delay of the collection process.

 Related: Student Loan Interest Deduction: How Much, Eligibility + More